Learning quantum Hamiltonians at any temperature in polynomial time: A proof of feasibility ( Lemma 6.4 )

 \section{A proof of feasibility (\texorpdfstring{\cref{lem:feasibility}}{Lemma 6.4})}

-Our goal in this section is to prove \cref{lem:feasibility}.
+Our goal in this section is to prove \cref{lem:feasibility}, which states that our constraint system \cref{eqn:const-system} is satisfied by the ground truth, $\lambda' = \lambda$, when \cref{assumption:accurate-estimates} is satisfied.
 Since we are working with the \emph{ground truth} Hamiltonian $H$, we can relax, as our proofs need not be in the sum-of-squares system.